 He is a member of United States Institute for Theatre Technology (USITT) and Southeastern Theatre Conference (SETC).
-Kyle is currently researching and writing a series of papers and a book about producing high impact theatrical effects on a small budget and utilizing 3D technology and digital fabrication for theatre, and will be presenting at the upcoming SETC conference in Lexington, Kentucky in Spring 2017.
+Kyle is currently researching and writing a series of papers and a book about producing high impact theatrical effects on a small budget and utilizing 3D technology and digital fabrication for theatre, and will be presenting at the upcoming SETC conference in Mobile, Alabama in Spring 2018.

-In his free time, Kyle enjoys cooking, playing board games, working on home improvement projects and spending time with his wife, Vanessa and son, Dylan.
+When not doing Theatre, Kyle enjoys cooking, playing board games, working on home improvement projects and spending time with his wife Vanessa and children Dylan and Eliza.